Joseph R. Grismer: Life and career

 Grismer served two terms as shepherd of the Lambs Theatrical Club.
 Though considered fractious by some, his tenures, 1911–1913 and 1917–1918, oversaw a doubling in the size of the clubhouse.
 Grismer remained a member of the Council of the Lambs Club until the end of his life.

 Death

 Phoebe Davies died at their home in Larchmont, New York on December 4, 1912, after suffering a year-long illness.
-Joseph Grismer died nearly ten years later, a victim of a car-pedestrian accident as he was crossing Broadway at 106th Street in Manhattan.
-He was survived by Olive Chamberlin Grismer, his wife for seven or eight years, their daughter Olive, and son Conrad, from his first marriage.
+Joseph Grismer died nearly ten years later, a victim of a car-pedestrian crash as he was crossing Broadway at 106th Street in Manhattan.
+He was survived by Olive Chamberlain Grismer, his wife for seven or eight years, their daughter Olive, and son Conrad, from his first marriage.